Florida Licensing Procedures and Florida Online Driver Education

 - If I take the Florida TeenDrivingCourse.com online drivers ed course, what happens if I don’t pass the Florida final exam on the first try?

 You can take the exam again!
 Once you finish the Florida drivers ed internet course, you must take a Florida final exam.
-If you don’t pass the Florida test on your first try, you can retake it as many times as you need until you pass!
+If you don’t pass the Florida test on your first try, you can retake it as many as 3 times, or until you pass!

 - After I pass the Florida online drivers ed course, is there a discount which can applied to my parents’ Florida auto insurance?